benedekfazekas/benedekfazekas.github.io/_resources/posts/2015-02-06-java8-fizzbuzzed.markdown

 Lately I came across a vanilla java solution for the good old [**fizzbuzz**]() problem.
 This gave me the idea to try (finally) the java8 stream API: fizzbuzz seemed a small but fitting problem.
 And while at it why not code up a solution in clojure too so I can compare the two.
 This post documents the one afternoon adventure.

-Lets also spice fizzbuzz up a bit with adding two extra requirements:
+Let's also spice fizzbuzz up a bit with adding two extra requirements:

     - if the number in question has 3 in it we print 'bingo'
     - at the end we print a kind of statistics where we show the number of occurences of 'Fizz', 'Buzz', 'FizzBuzz', 'Bingo' and not changed numbers